nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Clear](images/command_result/Clear.png)

-Above is the running result after inputting `clear`.
+Above is the execution result of input `clear`.

 ### Switch to light mode: `light`